 That's absurd, and it's known as socialism.

-We're about to pass a law here that has as its stated purpose, the Secretary of the Treasury, ensuring the economic well-being of Americans.
+We're about to pass a law here that has, as its stated purpose, the Secretary of the Treasury ensuring the economic well-being of Americans.

-That's that's that's frightening statement to me.
+That's a frightening statement to me.

 Is that the job of the Treasury Secretary?